canary-for-cognition/multimodal-dl-framework/classifier/README.md

 1. **Creating the dataset ID**.
 Each new dataset is associated to a unique ID (e.g. Alzheimer >> `alzheimer`) to allow for it to be referenced in the configuration of the experiment.
 New datasets must be included in the `dataset` folder in a subdirectory named after their IDs (e.g. Alzheimer >> `dataset/alzheimer/...`).
 Note that case sensitivity matters;
 2. **Structuring the dataset**.
 The dataset must be structured as described at *§ General description - Dataset* in this document;
 2. **Defininig the grouper**.
-Each dataset must be coupled with a specific class defining its data grouping policy within the splits for the cross-validation (e.g. group patients by subtasks or by cyclic split).
+Each dataset must be coupled with a specific class defining its data grouping policy within the splits for the CV (e.g. group patients by subtasks or by cyclic split).
 This class must be defined at `classes/data/groupers` and must subclass `DataGrouper`.
+After defining the new grouper class, make sure to update the factory for the groupers at `classes/factories`.

 ### Adding a new modality

 Each new modality is associated to a unique ID (e.g. sequences >> `sequences`) to allow for it to be referenced in the configuration of the experiment.
-New modalities must be included in the `dataset/specific_dataset/modalities` folder and may include specific data sources and representation.
+New modalities must be included in the `dataset/specific_dataset/modalities` folder and may include specific data sources and representations.
 The procedure to add a new modality is the following:

-1. Move the data at `dataset/specific_dataset/modalities/new_modality` making sure the folder is structured as described at *§ General description - Dataset* in this document;
+1. Move the data for the new modality at `dataset/specific_dataset/modalities/data_source[optional]/new_modality/representation[optional]` making sure the folder is structured as described at *§ General description - Dataset* of this document;
-2. Write a new data loader at `classes/data/loaders` defining how the data items belonging to the new modality must be loaded (note that the new class must sub class `data.Loader` ;
+2. Write a new data loader at `classes/data/loaders` defining how the data items belonging to the new modality must be loaded (note that the new class must subclass `data.Loader` ;
 3. Update the `factories.LoaderFactory` inserting a new key value pair in the corresponding map binding the ID of the modality to its loader;
-4. Write a new file named as the ID of the modality including the modality-specific parameters.
+4. Write a new file at `parameters/modalities` named as the ID of the modality including the modality-specific parameters.

 ### Adding a new network

 Each module is associated to an ID that allows for it to be referenced in the configuration of the experiment (e.g. Hierarchical Attention Network >> `han`).
 To add a new network, a new module must be defined.
 Modules are stored at `classes/modules` and include two classes:

-1. The network class defining the architecture of the network and its forward phase (i.e. a sub class of `nn.Module`);
+1. The network class defining the NN architecture and its forward phase (i.e. a subclass of `nn.Module`);
 2. The model class defining how the network is instantiated an how the inputs are fed to it.
-This must sub class `classes.core.Model`.
+This must subclass `classes.core.Model`.

 Note that the constructor of the network classes must have the following signature: